-A number of factors may contribute to the formation of colon polyps and colon cancer.
-They include:
+Factors that may contribute to the formation of colon polyps or cancer include:

 - Age.
 Most people with colon polyps are 50 or older.

 - Inflammatory intestinal conditions, such as ulcerative colitis and Crohn's disease.

 - Family history.
 You're more likely to develop colon polyps or cancer if you have a parent, sibling or child with them.
 If many family members have them, your risk is even greater.
 In some people, this connection isn't hereditary.

 - Race.
 African-Americans are at higher risk of developing colon cancer.

 - Type 2 diabetes that isn't well-controlled.

 Rarely, people inherit genetic mutations that cause colon polyps to form.
 If you have one of these genetic mutations, you are at much higher risk of developing colorectal cancer.
 Screening and early detection can help prevent the development or spread of these cancers.

 Hereditary disorders that cause colon polyps include:

 Aug.
 12, 2014